Who We Are

 An Adams County Historical Society was organized in 1888 and continued in operation for almost one year.
 A second society was organized in 1934 and ceased to function when its president died two years later.
 The third and present society began meeting in 1939.
 A charter of incorporation was secured the following year.
 The county commissioners offered some space in the basement of the courthouse, which the officers used to create a library, archives, and museum.

-In 1959 the Society entered into a 39-year lease of the oldest building on the Lutheran Theological Seminary in Gettysburg.
-Completed in 1832, this building was last used as a dormitory during the 1953-1954 year.
-The historical society occupied this building in 1961.
+In 1959, the Society entered into a 39-year lease of "Old Dorm," the oldest building on the Lutheran Theological Seminary Campus in Gettysburg.
+Completed in 1832, this building was last used as a dormitory during the 1953-1954 school-year.
+The Historical Society first occupied this building in 1961.

-In 1976, the building was named Schmucker Hall, in honor of the seminary's founder.
-On the morning of July 1, 1863, it was the largest building on Seminary Ridge (the other two being the residences of professors), which was a part of the Union line as the Confederate Army approached from the west and then from the north.
-During the afternoon the Union troops were forced to retreat through the town of Gettysburg, leaving Seminary Ridge in Confederate hands.
-The old dormitory became the first field hospital of the battle, into which the wounded of both sides were carried.
-During the battle, the building suffered some damage, which the seminary authorities were able to repair in time to begin the fall session in late September, about one month after the last of the wounded were removed.
+In 1976, the building was named Schmucker Hall in honor of the Seminary's founder, Samuel Simon Schmucker.
+On the morning of July 1, 1863, it was the largest building on Seminary Ridge (the other two being the residences of professors), and was a key point along the Union line as the Confederate Army approached from the west and then later from the north.
+During the afternoon of July 1, the Union troops were forced to retreat through the town of Gettysburg, leaving Seminary Ridge in Confederate hands.
+"Old Dorm" became one of the first field hospitals at Gettysburg, into which the wounded of both sides were carried.
+During the battle the building suffered significant damage, but the Seminary authorities were able to repair it in time to begin the fall session in late September, about one month after the last of the wounded were removed.